-Some people say that the eyes are the window to the soul, but as your Houston podiatrist, I’m here to tell you that a different part of your body can give you a true picture of your overall health: your toenails.
-And with Memorial Day weekend right around the corner, I figured this was the perfect time to have this discussion!
+Some people say that the eyes are the window to the soul, but your Houston podiatrist says that you get the true picture of your overall health from your toenails.
+And with Memorial Day weekend behind us, now's the perfect time to talk about getting healthy beach toenails!

-Toenails, you ask?
-How can one tiny part of my smallest appendage be an indication of my health?
-Well, not only can an unhealthy toenail lead to fungus, infection and generalized foot pain, your toenails can also indicate that you have a more serious condition; the color of your toenail could tell me that you have a heart condition, diabetes, or kidney, lung or liver disease.
+But why, you may ask, is this the body part on which we're focusing?
+Well, not only can an unhealthy toenail lead to fungus, infection and generalized foot pain, your toenails can also show signs of a heart condition; diabetes; or kidney, lung or liver disease.

 Now that you know how important healthy toenails are, let’s review the best way to keep them in tip-top condition.
 Proper maintenance is the key to toenail health; when you shower, carefully clean your feet, toes and toenails individually.
 Always trim your nails in a timely and careful fashion to avoid problems like ingrown toenails.
 Make sure to look at your toenails regularly and take note of any abnormalities in color or shape.

-If you notice anything strange on or around your toenail, you should call my office immediately.
-Even if your toenail doesn’t hurt yet, as I mentioned before, any type of discoloration or abnormality in the toe could lead to foot pain or be an indication of a more serious problem affecting your body, so it deserves quick attention.
+Now, when you do swap out your nail polish, or if you're giving those toenails a break, it's important to really examine them.
+Then, If you notice anything strange on or around your toenail, call our office immediately.
+Even if your toenail doesn’t hurt yet, any type of discoloration or abnormality could lead to foot pain or be a sign of more serious problems.

 Don’t just shrug off a strange color or spot on your nail—if it’s black or blue, it could mean you’re bleeding underneath the nail.
-If you have a dark spot that doesn’t move as your nail grows, it probably means that you have an infection underneath the nail and you may need surgery to correct the problem.
+If you have a dark spot that doesn’t move as your nail grows, you may have an infection underneath the nail; surgery could be the best way to correct the problem.

-I know that surgery sounds daunting, but let's examine what's really involved in toenail or foot surgery.
+Of course, surgery sounds scary.
+But let's examine what's really involved in toenail or foot surgery.

 How Long Will I Be out of Commission After Foot or Nail Surgery?